 As you may already know, epoxy coating is one of the best materials you can use to coat your garage floor.
 It is an incredibly hard wearing, long lasting, durable material that is available at a fraction of the cost of other flooring options.
 So today we are going to be looking at the best garage floor epoxy coating reviews.

 There is a broad range of different kinds of epoxy coating on the market right now, mainly because of the huge explosion in this materials popularity.
 Manufacturers have created different products that suit different situations (and different people).

-We are going to take a look at 8 of the most popular, well-known epoxy coatings to see what they do well (and what they don’t do well) to help you decide which one is the right product for you.
+We are going to take a look at 5 of the best garage floor coating, well-known epoxy coatings to see what they do well (and what they don’t do well) to help you decide which one is the right product for you.